-- Never put a rear-facing child restraint system on the front seat.
-In the event of an accident, the force of the rapid inflation of the airbag can cause death or serious injury if a rear-facing child restraint system is put on the front seat. - Unless it is unavoidable, do not put a forward-facing child restraint system on the front seat. - A forward-facing child restraint system should be put on the front seat only when it is unavoidable.
-Always move the seat as far back as possible, because the force of a deploying airbag could cause death or serious injury to the child. - After installing the child restraint system, make sure it is secured in place following the manufacturer's instructions.
+Never put a rear-facing child restraint system on the front seat.
+In the event of an accident, the force of the rapid inflation of the airbag can cause death or serious injury if a rear-facing child restraint system is put on the front seat.

+Unless it is unavoidable, do not put a forward-facing child restraint system on the front seat.

+A forward-facing child restraint system should be allowed to put on the front seat only when it is unavoidable.
+Always move the seat as far back as possible, because the force of a deploying airbag could cause death or serious injury to the child.

+After installing the child restraint system, make sure it is secured in place following the manufacturer's instructions.
 If it is not restrained securely, it may cause death or serious injury to the child in the event of a sudden stop or accident.

-When not using the child restraint system, keep it secured with the seat belt.
+When not using the child restraint system, keep it secured with the seat belt or place it somewhere other than the passenger compartment.
 This will prevent it from injuring passengers in the event of a sudden stop or accident.